d20-Luna/Iron-Gods/Technology Guide/README.md

 **Heightened (7th)** The area of the spell increases to a 30-foot burst, with the central 10-foot burst affecting creatures that fail the saving throw as if they entered an area of high intensity radiation - becoming drained 3 and afflicted with stage 3 of Radiation Poisoning, and the next 10 feet as medium intensity radiation, and the last 10 feet as low intensity radiation.

 **Heightened (9th)** The area of the spell increases to a 40-foot burst, with the central 10-foot burst affecting creatures that fail the saving throw as if they entered an area of severe intensity radiation - becoming drained 4 and afflicted with stage 5 of Radiation Poisoning, and the next 10 feet as high intensity radiation, and the next 10 feet as medium intensity radiation, and the last 10 feet as low intensity radiation.

+### Memory of Function

+**Rank** 7

+**Traits** Concentration, Manipulation

+**Traditions** arcane, occult

+**Cast** one action

+**Range** touch; **Targets** one object or creature with the construct trait touched

+You restore a broken object or damaged construct to a functional state, as if it were new and intact.
+Any pieces missing from the object or construct remain missing.
+Significant missing pieces may prevent proper functioning.
+If the object uses charges, the object becomes fully charged.
+A timeworn object becomes fully charged, but doesn’t lose the timeworn trait (this spell is one of the few ways a timeworn item can be recharged).
+For 1 hour after this spell is cast on a timeworn object, that object is treated as if it does not have the glitching condition.
+Other consumables such as ammunition are not restored.

+When this spell is cast upon a damaged construct, all damage dealt to that construct is restored.
+When this spell is cast upon a destroyed construct, it is restored to full functionality and full hit points, provided no significant portion of the destroyed construct (such as an entire limb) is missing.
+Constructs brought back in this fashion regain their memories up to the moment of their destruction and have no particular inclination to serve the caster.

+If you attempt to cast this spell on an object or a construct that has been destroyed for more than 100 years, the spell fails.

 ### Rebuke Technology